The Galaxy is a new Galapagos cruise boat, designed with all the modern conveniences the archipelago demands.

 Arrive Baltra Island and your guide will be waiting for you.
 Transfer to Santa Cruz, we cross the Itabaca Channel then take our private bus to Puerto Ayora.

-Once we arrive to Puerto Ayora, we head to the Galaxy, settling into our cabin accommodation and take lunch.
+Once we arrive to Puerto Ayora, we head to the Galaxy, settling into our cabin accommodation and have lunch.

 After lunch, our first visit is the Highlands where we trek to find the giant tortoises in their natural habitat.
-For this visit we recommend to use sport shoes, long trousers, raincoat, hut and sun block.
+For this visit we recommend wearing sport shoes, long trousers, raincoat, hut and sun block.

 We head back to Puerto Ayora and the yacht, and at night we have a welcome cocktail and the formal presentation of our crew.